 Being Kind to AI Will Consume More Tokens?

-So here’s something I’ve been thinking about lately.
-We’re all chatting with AI assistants now, and I’ve noticed people have wildly different approaches.
-Some folks are super direct and commanding (I live in The Netherlands, I would call it the “Dutch directness”) while others are adding “please” and “thank you”.
+Lately, I was observing how people interact with AI models.
+My observation is mostly based on colleagues, friends and online youtube tutorials on writing the best prompts.
+At the end, I’ve noticed people have wildly different approaches.
+Some are super direct and commanding (I live in The Netherlands, I would call it the “Dutch directness”) while others are adding “please” and “thank you”.
 Does being polite to AI actually cost us more in tokens?

 The answer is yes, it does.
-Adding a few polite words to your prompts might cost you an extra few cents per month unless you’re absolutely hammering these APIs all day long.
+Adding a few polite words to your prompts might cost you an extra few cents per month unless you’re absolutely sending thousands of requests daily.

 Before we dive into this, let’s have a quick review on how this whole token thing works.
 When you send a message to an AI, it doesn’t just read your words like a human would.
 Instead, it breaks everything down into tokens, which are basically chunks of text that could be whole words, parts of words, or even just punctuation marks.
-Every single character you type gets converted into these tokens, and that’s what the AI actually processes.
-The AI then analyzes all these tokens to understand what you’re asking for, picking up on patterns, context, and meaning from the way these tokens are arranged together.
+Every single character you type gets converted into these tokens, then the AI analyzes all these tokens to understand what you’re asking for, picking up on patterns, context, and meaning from the way these tokens are arranged together.
 For example:

 Debug this (2 tokens)